hellms/dell-democenter.github.io/Module_0.md

 To access the PowerShell Gallery, you must use Transport Layer Security (TLS) 1.2 or higher.
 Use the following command to enable TLS 1.2 in your PowerShell session.

-Paste the following into the opowershell window:
+Paste the following into the powershell window:

 ```Powershell
 [Net.ServicePointManager]::SecurityProtocol =